gyetis/dijkstra-shortest-path-gh/README.md

 Drag **"Shortest_Path.ghuser"** file directly into the Grasshopper window.

 Just in case the failure of installation in Rhinoceros v5., **"dijkstra_gh.py"** code can be copied into GHPython component.

+## Usage

+After installation, open Rhinoceros and Grasshopper.

+Marching Cubes component will be under **Mesh > Triangulation**

+Decide the variables below and link them to the component:

+    mesh : One mesh

+    start : A vertex index for starting point

+    target : A vertex index for target point